The need for master data management

 While implementing an enterprise-wide initiative like MDM, you need participation from important stakeholders – especially the ones who are hands-on with data at your company.

-Before you can deploy MDM practices and tools, you need to build an MDM plan, which involves:
+Before you can deploy MDM practices and tools, you need to collect master data management requirements and build a plan, which involves:

 - Identifying the people who are generators and recipients of master data at your company.